nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 4. Optimizers control how we update the parameters in response to loss function feedback.
 5. Our target behavior (i.e. objective) and data inform the design of each of the above.

-This post is focused on **model architectures**--specifically, developing mathematical intuitions for modern model architectures.
+This post is focused on **model architectures**---specifically, developing mathematical intuitions for modern model architectures.
 Below, I
 mathematically formulate increasingly complex models, starting with linear regression and building to today's transformer-based paradigm.